Scenic USA - New Mexico

 Elizabethtown Ghost Town Located in the north-central section of New Mexico, the Enchanted Circle Scenic Byway creates an 84 mile loop around the Carson National Forest, the Taos Pueblo Indian Reservation and the state's tallest mountain peak.
 Heavily influenced by the Sangre De Cristo Mountain Range, this high altitude byway is noted for its ski resorts, dramatic mountain views, charming mountain towns and abundant forest wildlife.

-Beginning at Taos, and traveling counter-clockwise, the byway follows U.S. Route 64 to the east, passing Shady Brook and the ski resort town of Angel Fire.
+Beginning at Taos, and traveling counter-clockwise, the byway follows U.S. Route 64 to the east, passing the town of Shady Brook and the ski resort town of Angel Fire.
 Located near Angel Fire, the Vietnam Veterans Memorial started as a personal tribute to Victor and Jeanne Westphall's son.
 Carson National Forest Big Horn Sheep Honoring 16 men lost in a battle near Con Thein, the Memorial has blossomed into a tribute to all members of the U.S. Armed Forces.

-Attracting anglers, boaters, campers and wildlife enthusiasts, the Eagles Nest State Park is centered on a 2400 acre lake in the scenic Moreno Valley.
+Attracting anglers, boaters, campers and wildlife enthusiasts, Eagles Nest State Park is centered on a 2400 acre lake in the scenic Moreno Valley.
 Just about four miles north of Eagles Nest, byway travelers (now following Route 38) must stop and take a good look around the spooky ghost town of Elizabethtown (inset).
 Looking as if everyone just walked away from E-Town, plenty of interesting tidbits remain from the gold rush days.
 A small sign posted under a windmill is your only clue to the ghost town, so keep one eye on the right side of the road.
 As Route 38 begins to head westward, byway visitors will climb through Bobcat Pass.
 Just beyond the pass, a short spur climbs up Route 578 to the Wheeler Peak Wilderness area.
-At the top of the Circle, you may be ready for lunch at one of the eateries at Nuestra Senora de Dolores Church (Our Lady of Sorrows) Arroyo Hondo, New Mexico Red River.
+At the top of the Circle, you may be ready for lunch at one of the eateries at Nuestra Senora de Dolores Church (Our Lady of Sorrows) Arroyo Hondo, New Mexico Red River area.
 Westward, travelers will follow alongside the Red River (main photo) and some of the best chances to see Carson National Forest wildlife.

 Enchanted Circle Byway Map

-Copyright © 2012 Benjamin Prepelka
+Copyright © 2022 Benjamin Prepelka

 All Rights Reserved